Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 Developer and Release Details

-Nightholme is currently in development at Studio Ellipsis, who are also self-publishing the game.
-As of now, the Nightholme release date is to be announced, and the game has no user reviews on Steam yet.
+Nightholme is being developed by Studio Ellipsis, who are self-publishing it.
+At the time of writing, Nightholme has no release date and no user reviews on Steam.

-The studio has not confirmed whether the game will feature an offline or single-player mode — a frequent request from potential players.
-Given the mixed reaction to the PvPvE model, that decision could significantly impact how Nightholme is received at launch.
+The studio hasn’t announced if the game will include an offline or single-player mode — a popular request from potential players.
+Considering the rather divisive reception towards the PvPvE model, that choice could affect Nightholme in a very strong way at launch.

 Mature Content